Shape

 tall_line = sy 50 SQUARE

-tall_line = scaley 50 SQUARE
+tall_line = scaley 50 SQUAREss n shape

-must be of the integer or float types and shape
+Returns shape scaled by n on both the x and y axes. n must be of the integer or float types and shape must be of the shape type.

-Shorthand for the scaleb
+Shorthand for the scaleb function.

 Example: